w3c/webdriver-bidi/proposals/core.md

 *Sample event*

-All event messages have a "from" property indicating which actor in the BiDi model sent the event.
+All event messages have a "from" property indicating which object in the BiDi model sent the event.
 Event messages don't have an "id" property since they are not associated with a command request message.

 ```json
 {